Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 When to Trade Verticals

-In general, I feel that vertical credit spreads provide greater capital efficiency and also protect against tail-risk.
+Vertical credit spreads provide greater capital efficiency and also protect against tail-risk.
 This more than compensates for the small decrease in premium received.

+As a result, I have been trading more spreads recently.
 I accept collecting less premium in exchange for limiting my downside risk during a large drawdown in the S&P 500.

 When you trade vertical credit spreads, it is difficult to manage / roll that position, however I still feel that the more efficient capital usage and protection outweighs the smaller premium and rolling difficulty.

-Overall, it's important to build a wide moat and a strong safety net.
-I target a monthly return of about 3% to 3.5% and while attempting to consistently make money trading and reducing portfolio volatility.
+I target a monthly return of about 3% to 3.5% while attempting to consistently make money trading and reduce portfolio volatility.

 My strategy minimizes risk while maximizing returns, even during volatile times.